-The Notes will be consolidated and form a single series with the existing $\notin 200,000,000 8.375$ per cent.
-Fixed/Floating Rate Callable Senior Preferred Notes due 2027 (the "Original Notes") of the Issuer issued on 4 July 2023 (the "Original Issue Date") on or after the first day following the expiry of 40 days after the Issue Date, expected to be 18 September 2023.
-Upon consolidation, the aggregate principal amount of the Original Notes and the Notes together will be $\notin 250,000,000$ .
-The Notes will bear interest on their principal amount from (and including) the Original Issue Date to (but excluding) 4 July 2026 (the "Reset Date"), at a fixed rate of 8.375 per cent. per annum and thereafter at the Floating Interest Rate as provided in Condition 4(d) (Floating Interest Rate).
-Interest will be payable on the Notes annually in arrear on each Interest Payment Date during the Initial Fixed Rate Interest Period and cancelled, the Notes will mature on the Interest Payment Date falling on, or nearest to, 4 July 2027.
-Holders will have no right
+The €300,000,000 2.50 per cent.
+Fixed/Floating Rate Callable Senior Preferred Notes due 2026 (the "Notes") will be issued by Caixa Central - Caixa Central de Crédito Agrícola Mútuo, C.R.L. (the "Issuer") on or about 5 November 2021 (the "Issue Date").
+The Notes will bear interest on their principal amount from (and including) the Issue Date to (but excluding) 5 November 2025 (the "Call Date"), at a fixed rate of 2.50 per cent. per annum and thereafter at the Floating Interest Rate as provided in Condition 4(d) (Floating Interest Rate).
+Interest will be payable on the Notes annually in arrear on each Interest Payment Date during the Initial Fixed Rate Interest Period and thereafter interest shall be payable on the Notes quarterly in arrear as provided in Condition 4 (Interest Payments).

-Unless previously redeemed or purchased and cancelled, the Notes will mature on the Interest Payment Date falling on, or nearest to, 4 July 2027.
-Holders will have no right to require the Issuer nor redeem or purchase the Notes at any time.
-The Issuer may, in its discretion, elect to (a) redeem all (but not some only) of the Notes at their princes and including the immediately preceding Interest Payment Date up to (but excluding) the redemption date, on the Reset Date or at any time if a Tax Event has occurred and is continuing or a Loss Absorption Disqualification Event (each as defined in Condition 16 (Definitions)) has occurred and is continuing, or if at any time after the Original Issue Date 75 per cent. or more of the aggregate principal amount of the Notes has been purchased and cancelled or (b) repurchase the Notes at any time, subject in each case to compliance with the conditions described in Condition 5(b) (Conditions to Redemption, Substitution or Variation, and Purchase).
+Unless previously redeemed or purchased and cancelled, the Notes will mature on the Interest Payment Date falling on, or nearest to, 5 November 2026.
+Holders will have no right to require the Issuer to redeem or purchase the Notes at any time.
+The Issuer may, in its discretion, elect to (a) redeem all (but not some only) of the Notes at their principal amount, together with interest accrued and unpaid from and including the immediately preceding Interest Payment Date up to (but excluding) the redemption date, on the Call Date or at any time if a Tax Event has occurred and is continuing or a Loss Absorption Disqualification Event (each as defined in Condition 16 (Definitions)) has occurred and is continuing or (b) repurchase the Notes at any time, subject in each case to compliance with the conditions described in Condition 5(b) (Conditions to Redemption, Substitution or Variation, and Purchase).